Jock Stirrup: Extended term of office and retirement

-Activities as a Peer
+Activities as a peer

 In 2013 Stirrup, along with Field Marshal Lord Guthrie and Admiral of the Fleet Lord Boyce, called upon the British Government to derogate from the European Convention on Human Rights for the duration of deployed operations.
 They were concerned that the increased risk of prosecution faced by commanders would lead to a generation of risk-averse military leaders.
 In August 2014, Stirrup was one of 200 public figures who were signatories to a letter to The Guardian opposing Scottish independence in the run-up to September's referendum on that issue.
 In June 2015 Stirrup joined the House of Lords' EU External Affairs Sub-Committee.
 From October 2015 Stirrup has been the president of the Pilgrims Society.

 On Remembrance Sunday 2014, it was announced that Stirrup would lead the efforts to raise one million pounds to enable a national memorial to the British service personnel who fought in Iraq and Afghanistan to be erected in central London.
 By March 2015 Stirrup was confident that the full amount needed could be raised and by July 2016 work had begun on the memorial in the Victoria Embankment Gardens.
 The Iraq and Afghanistan Memorial was unveiled in March 2017.

 In July 2016, Stirrup gave an interview to Sky News in which he accused Russia of running a "gangster regime" and a "gangster foreign policy" in regard to their ongoing Ukrainian intervention.
 Noting that the Kremlin viewed NATO as weak, Stirrup called for the West to develop a long-term strategy to counter Russia's actions.
 In particular Stirrup urged that NATO countries spend more on defence.

 Stirrup carried the Sword of State in the procession for the 2019 State opening of Parliament.

-Honours
+Honorary appointments

-Stirrup has received the following honours:
+Stirrup has held the following honorary appointments: